edm64/pandorica-spksel-lite/README.md

     sudo ./control.py 0 2 3      # Turn on relays 0, 2, and 3
     sudo ./control.py 0 1 2 3 4  # Turn on all relays

 spksel.py is the actual Flask web server.
 It serves the web interface, calling "sudo ./control.py" in order to turn rooms on and off.
-It uses LIRC's "irsend" to send commands to the sound system via IR remote.

 This is designed to be run in a virtualenv, so unpack virtualenv and run ./setup to install the necessary packages.